 The air-cooled Yamaha KT100S (the “Clubbie”)

 The KA100 (without restrictor).
-The KA100 will have a slight performance advantage, but there aren’t that many 2nd-hand ones around.
+The KA100 will have a performance advantage, but there aren’t that many 2nd-hand ones around.
 Finding more and more with each passing year.

 (If you get the KA100, you can use it in junior classes and senior classes from club competition right up to the National Championship level.
 Theoretically, it could be only engine you ever need.)

 - Restricted 125 class.
 There is a wide range of engines available, delivering their power differently and requiring different driving techniques to get the best out of them.
 They are fitted with restrictor plates to reduce their power output and lap times are pretty similar to KA3.